RenderKit/openvkl/doc/api.md

 Volume types
 ------------

-Open VKL currently supports structured regular volumes (with user specified spacing on axes); unstructured volumes with tetrahedral, wedge, pyramid, and hexaderal primitive types; and adaptive mesh refinement (AMR) volumes.
+Open VKL currently supports structured volumes on regular and spherical grids;
+unstructured volumes with tetrahedral, wedge, pyramid, and hexaderal primitive types; and adaptive mesh refinement (AMR) volumes.
 These volumes are created with `vlkNewVolume` with the appropriate type string.

 In addition to the usual `vklSet...()` and `vklCommit()` APIs, the volume bounding box can be queried: